dhernandez-cto/git-tags-action/README.md

 # Git Tag Number

 This action retrieve the next tag number for a version by searching in the git tags.
 Searchs for all the tags an filter them by the `version` parameter.
 Then return the next tag number.

 ## Inputs

 ## `version`

 **Required** The version to search for in the remote tags list.

-E.g. `"1.0.0-RC-"`.
+E.g.: `version: "1.0.0-RC-"`

 ## Outputs